gardenlinux/gardenlinux-nvidia-installer/README.md

 # nvidia-installer

 This component installs NVIDIA kernel modules on Garden Linux nodes at runtime via the NVIDIA GPU Operator.
-Pre-compiled kernel module tarballs are downloaded from GitHub Releases when the container starts — nothing is baked into the image at build time.
+Pre-compiled kernel modules are baked into the image at build time.

 ## Deploying NVIDIA GPU Operator with Helm